 To select a device from the application database, simply select it from the DB devices list in the Device Tab (1).
-If the device you want is not in this list you can create it by going to > Settings > Control Panel > Devices.
-For more information go to article Configuring Devices.
+If the device you want is not in this list you can create it by going to Settings > MIB Settings > Devices.
+For more information on adding a device, go to article Configuring Devices.